Skip to main content

 For 16-18 year old students

-If the student is still living at home and the parents/guardians receive one of the recognised benefits with an income of less than £20K, they may meet the criteria for the Discretionary Bursary.
+If the student is still living at home and parents/guardians receive one of the recognised benefits with an income of less than £25K, they may meet the criteria for the Discretionary Bursary.

-• If the student is currently in the care of the Local Authority or has recently left their care;
+• is currently in the care of the Local Authority or has recently left their care;

-• If the student is receiving Universal Credit or Income Support as well as PIP or DLA in their own right;
+• is receiving Universal Credit or Income Support as well as PIP or DLA in their own right;

-• If the student themselves are receiving Universal Credit because they are financially supporting either a partner or child.
+• themselves are receiving Universal Credit, because they are financially supporting either a partner or child.

 Then they may meet the criteria for the Vulnerable Bursary.